 Jesus claimed that Judas had to be doomed to destruction so the scriptures would be fulfilled, but there doesn’t seem to be anything about that in the Old Testament scriptures.

 Peter claims that all the prophets said that anyone can get their sins forgiven by believing in Jesus.
 Really, all of them?
-I’m not sure I can find even one Old Testament prophet saying that.
+I’m not sure I can find even one Old Testament prophet who sounds like he was saying that.

 Paul attempts to quote a passage about a deliverer coming from Zion and changing Israel’s behavior, which Paul seems to think is about Jesus enabling both Jews and Gentiles to be saved, or something.
 But that passage doesn’t even appear in the Old Testament at all.
 The closest thing I can find is Isaiah talking about a redeemer coming to Zion in response to Israel’s behavior changing.